Mattias-/Mattias-.github.io/_posts/2015-01-03-DIY-Make-Your-Own-Programming-language.markdown

 - Iterate:
   - Pick some sweet features
   - Come up with some kind of syntax of the new language (AKA "concrete syntax")
-  - Decide what should happen when running the code (This is actually called "operational semantics")
+  - Decide what should happen when running the code (This is actually called "~~operational~~ semantics")

 <!--break-->